 - If the auto-injector has a window, check the liquid.
 If it isn’t clear, replace the unit.

-- Have more than one auto-injector available at all times.
-Stash one at home and carry one with you.
-Take one to school, if your child has allergies.
+- Have more than one auto-injector with you at all times.
+Have two auto-injectors available at school, if your child has allergies.
 Wear a medical alert bracelet or necklace.

 - If your child has allergies, write an anaphylaxis emergency action plan for his teachers and other adults he spends time with.
 Be certain that the school nurse stores and uses epinephrine properly.